Department of Philosophy

 The study of philosophy explores the fascinating range of theories and worldviews that have been offered in humankind's attempt to comprehend reality.
-Majoring in philosophy is a good choice for many students, but especially those planning on graduate work in the humanities, a law degree, or an MBA.
+Majoring in philosophy is a good choice for many students, but especially those planning on advanced careers in business or those pursuing graduate work in the humanities or law.
 Many students even find it worthwhile to double major in philosophy and another field, such Philosophy and Biology as preparation for medical school.

-Courses at Fort Lewis College cover both western philosophy and many non-western traditions.
-The program provides a strong grounding in the history of philosophy, while acquainting students with contemporary theories and approaches in all four major areas of philosophy: metaphysics, epistemology, ethics, and logic.
+Courses at Fort Lewis College provides a strong grounding in the history of philosophy, while acquainting students with contemporary theories and approaches in all four major areas of philosophy: metaphysics, epistemology, ethics, and logic.

 Philosophy classes here at Fort Lewis College encourage lively debate among students and professors over issues most central to our lives.
 The Philosophy Club sponsors numerous receptions, talks, and events.
 We also offer exciting off-campus experiences to students interested in combining philosophy with adventurous trips abroad.